fumlig/visualsearch/notes/environments.md

 - Fix a set of training environment instances and test environment instances (by setting initial seed)
 - Baselines can use training data as well (for example some nearest neighbor setup)

+- Best options so far:

+- Gridworld
+- UnrealCV
+- ViZDoom (zoom is available, might not be exactly what we are looking for)